High-Quality Axions from Higher-Form Symmetries in Extra Dimensions: Modifying the Electric One-Form Symmetry

 where $\alpha$ is an arbitrary closed one-form, reflecting the gauge symmetry of $C$.
 To make the surviving discrete $\mathbb{Z}_M^{(1)}$ symmetry explicit, $\alpha$ can be taken to transform as $\alpha\rightarrow \alpha + \Lambda_{\mathbb{Z}_{M}}$ under shifts of $C$.
 We see that $C$ acquires a mass $m_C=g_5e_K M / 2\pi$.
 This is hardly a surprise: if one were to dualize $K$ in eq.~\eqref{eq:bf_action} to a scalar field, one would have found a Stueckelberg action where $C$ ``eats'' the dual $K$.
 This means that eq.~\eqref{eq:bf_action} can be understood as the Stueckelberg limit of an Abelian Higgs model for the gauge field $C$~\cite{Banks_2011}.

-By direct dimensional reduction, we find that eq.~\eqref{eq:c_mass} becomes a mass equation for the axion, yielding $m_\theta=g_4 e_{K,4}M/2\pi$ where $e_{K,4}^2\equiv e_K^2/2\pi R$.
-Another way to understand this mass it to directly dimensionally reduce~\eqref{eq:bf_action}, yielding the 4D axion action
+By direct dimensional reduction, we find that eq.~\eqref{eq:c_mass} becomes a mass equation for the axion, yielding $m_\theta=e_{K,4}M/2\pi f$ where $e_{K,4}^2\equiv e_K^2/2\pi R$.
+Another way to understand this mass is to directly dimensionally reduce~\eqref{eq:bf_action}, yielding the 4D axion action

 where $\tilde{K}$ is the 4D three-form remnant of $K$, which has no propagating degrees of freedom.
 The dots here indicate terms involving other KK modes of $C$ and $K$ which do not couple to the axion.
 An action of the form~\eqref{eq:4d_bf_action} has been studied extensively in the literature, especially in the context of inflation~\cite{Dvali:2001sm,Dvali:2005an,Kaloper:2008qs,Silverstein:2008sg,McAllister_2010,Kaloper:2011jz,Marchesano:2014mla,Heidenreich:2020pkc,Aloni:2024jpb}.
 Like for the 5D theory, one can integrate out $\tilde{K}$, yielding an axion equation of motion